 Where to Donate Excess Halloween Candy in Kansas City

 Have you had your fill of fun-sized chocolate bars and Skittles bags for the season?
 If the trick-or-treaters were scarce this year or you simply overbought, there’s plenty of ways for the candy to be used for good without having to consume pounds of it yourself.
+Read on for places where you can donate Halloween candy in Kansas City.

 Learning Tree Candy Buyback